realmacsoftware/RWThemeKit/readme.markdown

 The RWThemeAuthor key is deprecated, and you should use RWAddonAuthor for your Developer Name.

+##Behaviour Change

+To account for the new design of the Theme Variations window, RapidWeaver 6 will assume a Theme Variation Group Selection Limit of `0` if one has not been specified in the theme.
+All themes *must* specific a theme variation group selection limit.

 ##New Additions
 RapidWeaver 6 introduces the ability for themes to offer split navigation.